 THE JUDICIAL COMMITTEE AND THE BRITISH NORTH AMERICA ACT.
-AD Analysis of the Interpretative Scheme for the Distribution of LEGISLATIVE POWERS.
+AN ANALYSIS OF THE INTERPRETATIVE SCHEME FOR THE DISTRIBUTION OF LEGISLATIVE POWERS.
 By G. P. Browne.
 Toronto: University of Toronto Press.
 1967.
 Pp. xvii and 242. \$7.50).

 To publish in 1967 a book on the "Interpretative Scheme for the Distribution of Legislative Powers" devised by the Judicial Committee of the Privy Council for the Canadian constitution is a venture in an already well explored field.
 Many writers have assessed the performance of that august body as may be gathered from a rapid look at the index of any prominent law review published in Canada and there is a real danger to repeat what has too often been said.
 Professor Browne's book is stimulating in both the main thesis it advances and the method it uses to explain the complicated scheme applied by the Judicial Committee to the Canadian constitution.